 2019 Ramirent acquired Stavdal AB with operations in Sweden and Norway, and became the largest equipment rental company in Sweden

 2019 The French equipment rental Group, Loxam S.A.S., made a public tender offer of all the shares of Ramirent Plc and on December 20, 2019 Ramirent was delisted from Nasdaq Helsinki

 2020: Ramirent’s life as part of the Loxam family begins

 Erik Bengtsson was appointed as the new CEO of the Ramirent Group to steer the company on its new journey as part of the Loxam Group.
 The combination of Ramirent with Loxam created an equipment rental leader in Europe, with combined revenue of around EUR 2.2 billion, the largest branch network in Europe with over 1,000 branches, and the most diversified fleet with over 600,000 units.
-The combined entity also emerged as a leading equipment rental player globally ranking the third largest equipment rental company in the world.
+The combined entity also emerged as a leading equipment rental player globally, ranking as the world's third-largest equipment rental company.
 When the Covid-19 pandemic started later in 2020, the increased geographical diversification of operations helped balance the Loxam Group’s operations as the slowdown in Nordic countries’ construction markets was smaller compared to other markets in Europe and the UK where the pandemic led to temporary lockdown of operations.